Plex launches a subscription-based retro game streaming service, ‘Plex Arcade’ – TechCrunch

 The company says it actually kicked around the idea of adding games to Plex for years, but over the course of 2020 in particular, the team was drawn to the idea even more out of personal interest and a need for a distraction.

-The game service was built the help of new partner Parsec and its underlying, low-latency streaming technology, Plex says.
+The game service was built with the help of new partner Parsec and its underlying, low-latency streaming technology, Plex says.
 This made it possible to bring fully playable game libraries to Plex.

 To build the game library, Plex partnered with Atari to license a catalog of classic titles.

-At launch, the full list of games include: 3D Tic-Tac-Toe, Adventure, Alien Brigade, Aquaventure, Asteroids, Avalanche, Basketbrawl, Centipede, Combat, Dark Chambers, Desert Falcon, Fatal Run, Food Fight (Charley Chuck’s), Gravitar, Haunted House, Human Cannonball, Lunar Battle, Lunar Lander, Major Havoc, Millipede, Missile Command, Motor Psycho, Ninja Golf, Outlaw, Planet Smashers, Radar Lock, Sky Diver, Sky Raider, Solaris, and Super Breakout.
+At launch, the full list of games include: 3D Tic-Tac-Toe, Adventure, Alien Brigade, Aquaventure, Asteroids, Avalanche, Basketbrawl, Centipede, Combat, Dark Chambers, Desert Falcon, Fatal Run, Food Fight (Charley Chuck’s), Gravitar, Haunted House, Human Cannonball, Lunar Battle, Lunar Lander, Major Havoc, Millipede, Missile Command, Motor Psycho, Ninja Golf, Outlaw, Planet Smashers, Radar Lock, Sky Diver, Sky Raider, Solaris and Super Breakout.

 Due to the partnership and licensing fees involved with the project, Plex Arcade will not be a free addition.

 Instead, it will be offered as a separate subscription for $2.99 per month for existing Plex Pass subscribers (Plex’s existing $4.99/mo plan).
-For non-subscribers, Plex Arcade is $4.99 per month.
+For nonsubscribers, Plex Arcade is $4.99 per month.
 A free, 7-day trial is also available.

-Plex Arcade’s server will require either a Windows or Mac to run (due to Parsec’s limitations), which means it won’t work on Linux, NAS devices, or NVIDIA Shield.
-Gameplay, meanwhile, is restricted to iOS, Android (mobile or TV), tvOS, and the Chrome web browser.
+Plex Arcade’s server will require either a Windows or Mac to run (due to Parsec’s limitations), which means it won’t work on Linux, NAS devices or NVIDIA Shield.
+Gameplay, meanwhile, is restricted to iOS, Android (mobile or TV), tvOS and the Chrome web browser.

 It will also support Bluetooth and USB game controllers that are compatible with your device, or you can use a keyboard for Chrome-based gaming.
 Plex recommends the Sony DualShock 4 or Xbox One controller for the best results.